sharika-anjum/Car-Price-prediction-app/README.md

 # Car-Price-prediction-app

-The app uses Linear Regression and works with 97% accuracy.
+The app uses Linear Regression and works with above 95% accuracy.